Mike Chaplin

-Michael James Chaplin (Mike) NDD, RWS, RE, FRSA (born 19 September 1943) is a British artist, known primarily for his work in the mediums of etching and watercolour.
-He was guest art expert on the Channel 4 art programme Watercolour Challenge with Hannah Gordon.
+Michael James Chaplin, RWS, RE, FRSA (19 September 1943 – 1 April 2026) was a British artist, known primarily for his work in the mediums of intaglio printmaking, watercolour and oil painting.
+He was one of the UK’s foremost experts on the artist J. M. W. Turner, and from 1998 to 2001 was a resident art expert on the Channel 4 television art programme Watercolour Challenge with Hannah Gordon.

-Early life
+Early life and education

-Chaplin was born in Little Barford, Bedfordshire, in 1943, and attended primary school in nearby Sandy.
+Chaplin was born in Little Barford, Bedfordshire, in 1943, the son of Alexander Bridges (Tom) Chaplin and Rose Mary Rebecca (née James), and attended primary school in nearby Sandy.

 In the early 1950s, he moved with his parents and older sister to Harpenden in Hertfordshire.

-As a child, his love of art was already starting to develop.
+As a child, his love of art was already starting to develop; by the age of 12 he had already decided that he wished to become a professional artist.

 He attended St. Albans Boys' Grammar School, where he was a contemporary of Colin Blunstone and Chris White, who later formed the pop group The Zombies.
-Chaplin had been the guitarist in an earlier band alongside Colin Coke and Chris White, called The Markysparks, in reference to Markyate, Chris White's home town.
+Chaplin was the guitarist in an earlier incarnation of the band alongside Colin Coke and Chris White, called The Markysparks, in reference to Markyate, Chris White's home town.

+After completing A-levels, Chaplin spent a short time working as an Art Technician in the school’s art department, before continuing to the School of Art at Watford Technical College to study graphic design, gaining his National Diploma of Design.
+He followed this with a postgraduate course in Printmaking at the Brighton School of Art, now the University of Brighton Faculty of Arts.